CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     ![](media/guide-04.png)

-1. To get the information we need for the Notebook, the name of the event hub and a connection string click on the Eventstream source named **WebEventsCustomSource**.
-In the area below the diagram click on **SAS Key Authentication (1)**.
+1. To get the information we need for the Notebook, the name of the event hub and a connection string.
+Click on the Eventstream source named **WebEventsCustomSource**.
+In the area below the diagram, click on **SAS Key Authentication (1)**.
 Then click on the copy icon beside the **Event hub name (2)** and paste it into a notepad to use it in the later steps.

     ![](media/guide-05.png)